10 questions about the 2021 Australian Open – Tickets, schedule, TV broadcasts, prize money

 - Men’s legends: Tommy Haas and Mark Philippoussis

 - Women’s legends: Daniela Hantuchova and Martina Navratilova

 How much prize money do the champions win?

-The singles champions take home a cheque for $4,120,000 Australian dollars, with the runners-up getting half that.
+The singles champions take home a check for $4,120,000 Australian dollars, with the runners-up getting half that.
 The overall prize money remains at the same level as in 2020, a total of AUD 71.5 million.

 Who are the trophies named after?